 Once the documentation review and site visits are completed, Law Society auditors review and analyze the collected information.
 These results are compared against the college’s accreditation application, Law Society requirements, and established standards for paralegal education programming.
-The auditors note any discrepancies, noncompliance, gaps, or other deficiencies and prepare an audit report summarizing their findings for each audited paralegal education program.
+The auditors note any discrepancies, noncompliance, gaps, or other deficiencies.

 The Law Society auditors notify Law Society management of their findings and any courses of action that the college is required or recommended to take.
-The audit report is finalized and provided to the college within approximately eight weeks of completion of the site visits for that program.
+The Law Society provides the college with a closure letter, compliance notice, or audit report within approximately eight weeks of the site visits for that program.

 V. Post-Audit Actions

 If the audit report finds that a college is in compliance with required criteria and standards, no further action is required.
 The college is expected to maintain its standards of program delivery and to notify the Law Society of any substantive program changes.

 If the audit report finds that there are minor to moderate deficiencies, the Law Society sets out in the report reasonable deadlines by which the deficiencies must be corrected to the satisfaction of Law Society management.
 In such cases, a college may, prior to the stated deadlines, request additional time to remedy deficiencies.
 Such request must be in writing and set out the reasons for the additional time required.
 Law Society management reviews the written request and responds in writing.
 The request may or may not be granted, depending on the reasons for the request, the length of additional time required, the severity of the deficiencies, the impact of the deficiencies on students in the program, and the relevance of the deficiencies to the Law Society’s obligation to govern legal service providers in the public interest.
 If a college indicates that it refuses to remedy the deficiencies or if it fails to do so by the deadline or any agreed extension of the deadline, Law Society management may recommend revocation of the program’s accredited status.